5 Simulation Control

 artisynth.demos.tutorial.SimpleMuscleWithProperties

 This model extends SimpleMuscleWithPanel (Section 4.5.2) to provide a custom property boxVisible that is added to the control panel.
-The class definition, excluding include statements, is shown below:
+The class definition, excluding import statements, is shown below:

 1 public class SimpleMuscleWithProperties extends SimpleMuscleWithPanel {